SchedulesDirect/mfdb-json/README.md

 Notice that headend CA00053 has multiple lineups, as does CA67309 and CA67310.

-You can encounter this overseas:
+You can encounter the following outside of North America:

-Three-character ISO-3166-1 alpha3 country code:>**GBR**
+Three-character ISO-3166-1 alpha3 country code (? to list available countries):>**GBR**

 Enter postal code:>**W2**